DioxusLabs/dioxus/docs/guide/src/components/propsmacro.md

 - `default` - automatically add the field using its `Default` implementation
 - `strip_option` - automatically wrap values at the call site in `Some`
-- `optional` - combine both `default` and `strip_option`
+- `optional` - alias for `default` and `strip_option`
 - `into` - automatically call `into` on the value at the callsite

 For more information on how tags work, check out the [TypedBuilder](https://github.com/idanarye/rust-typed-builder) crate.
 However, all attributes for props in Dioxus are flattened (no need for `setter` syntax) and the `optional` field is new.

-## The inline_props macro
+## The `inline_props` macro

-Yes - *another* macro!
-However, this one is entirely optional.

-For internal components, we provide the `inline_props` macro, which will let you embed your `Props` definition right into the function arguments of your component.

-Our title card above would be transformed from:
+So far, every Component function we've seen had a corresponding ComponentProps struct to pass in props.
+This was quite verbose...
+Wouldn't it be nice to have props as simple function arguments?
+Then we wouldn't need to define a Props struct, and instead of typing `cx.props.whatever`, we could just use `whatever` directly!

+`inline_props` allows you to do just that.
+Instead of typing the "full" version:

 ```rust
 #[derive(Props, PartialEq)]